By submitting this form you confirm that you’re happy for us to contact you by phone and email.

 Some patients continue to have residual short or long sight after cataract surgery.
 This can happen for a number of reasons including wrong lens insertion, however the commonest cause is the simple fact that the calculations for the lens that is implanted are based on theoretical predictive formulae that use normal population data.

 Any normal population follows a bell curve distribution and hence there are always potential outliers within the prediction range.
-These outliers are uncommon but when applied to cataract surgery can mean that the predicted lens powers is less accurate, leaving the patient with long or short sight.
+These outliers are uncommon but when applied to cataract surgery can mean that the predicted lens powers are less accurate, leaving the patient with long or short sight.
 In this case, laser eye surgery can correct the vision.

 If a person has been left with some residual glasses prescription after cataract surgery there are a number of options to correct this.
 The simplest is to wear the appropriate pair of glasses!
-However, if you don’t want to wear glasses the options available are lens exchange or an add on lens, both of which involve further surgery inside the eye, or laser eye surgery.
-Laser surgery may in fact be the safest option in this situation.
-A recent study is shown below.
+However, if you don’t want to wear glasses the options available are refractive lens exchange or an add-on lens, both of which involve further surgery inside the eye.

 ‘LASIK was found to be the most accurate technique for correcting residual refractive error after cataract surgery; however, lens-based procedures are preferred in cases with severe ametropia (refractive errors of the eye), corneal abnormalities or an unavailable excimer laser platform, according to a study.

 Sixty-five eyes of 54 patients with unacceptable final refractive error results after phacoemulsification were included in the retrospective, multicenter study.

-Eyes were categorized into three groups: 17 eyes had an IOL exchange, 20 eyes had a piggyback lens implanted, and 28 eyes had LASIK.
+Eyes were categorised into three groups: 17 eyes had an IOL exchange, 20 eyes had a piggyback lens implanted, and 28 eyes had LASIK.

 No differences were found in spherical equivalent, sphere or cylinder between the IOL exchange and piggyback lens groups.